 FareShare Lancashire and Cumbria.

-Our Food Redistribution Centre is combatting these dual issues: tackling food poverty and reducing food waste, while supporting small charities to reduce their running costs and expand their services for communities.
-It bridges the gap between food suppliers and charities or community groups, by taking surplus goods from the former to redistribute to the latter.
+Our Food Redistribution Centre is tackling food poverty and reducing food waste, while supporting small charities to reduce their running costs and expand their services for communities.

-Since its launch in late 2015 it has distributed 1.5million meals to disadvantaged groups, diverting 400 tonnes of food from landfill in the process.
-Every week it feeds 5,000 people via its network of more than 125 Community Food Members (CFMs), which include school breakfast clubs, homeless shelters, hospices and food banks.
+Since its launch in late 2015 it has distributed 3.2million meals to disadvantaged groups, diverting 1,360 tonnes of food from landfill in the process.
+Every week it feeds 10,000 people via its network of 173 Community Food Members (CFMs), which include school breakfast clubs, homeless shelters, hospices and food banks.

 It’s about more than just food - the goods we deliver allow CFMs to expand their offer to communities and attract new groups to their services.
 Members save thousands of pounds each year, by reducing their spend on goods from the supermarket or suppliers - on average members save £7,900 each year through membership but some members save much more.
 And each meal delivered by a group is worth around £1.40 to individuals.
 In this way, Recycling Lives creates enormous social value by creating savings for CFMs and individuals.